linroger/Finance-Notes-and-Marginalia/Fixed Income Asset Pricing/Fixed Income Lecture Notes/An Overview of the Vasicek Short Rate Model.md

 r_{t}=\underbrace{e^{-a(t-s)}r_{s}+{\frac{\theta}{a}}(1-e^{-a(t-s)})}_{D r i f t}+\underbrace{\sigma\int_{u=s}^{t}e^{-a(t-u)}\;d B_{u}}_{D i f f u s i o n}
 $$

-This is exactly what is required,  namely an expression for the [[An Overview of the Vasicek Short Rate Model|short rate]] at a future time t.
+This is exactly what is required,  namely an expression for the [short rate](.md) at a future time t.

 # 4. Solving SDEs using the Integrating Factor Method